Digital-Peak/DPF/README.md

 ```

 ## Usage
-Check out the examples in the examples folder or read the (documentation)[docs].
+Check out the examples in the examples folder or read the [documentation](docs).
 Basically you can build your content tree like:

 ```php
 $container = new \CCL\Content\Element\Basic\Container('demo');